 Diversification is the key to mitigating market risk.
 Some markets will boom and some will fall behind, but exposure to a diversified portfolio of markets will smooth variations in returns.

-- Financial Structure Risk: Many real estate projects – especially large ones – rely on an amalgam of sources for money to finance the transaction.
+Many real estate projects – especially large ones – rely on an amalgam of sources for money to finance the transaction.
 Collectively, these sources are known as the “Capital Stack” and each “level” comes with its own set of rules.
 For example, the senior debt holder is typically first in line to receive money in the event of a bankruptcy, whereas the common equity holder is usually last.
-Individual investors placing money with private equity real estate firms tend to fall into the preferred or common equity position of the capital stack so it is critical to understand the risks and benefits of this position and be compensated accordingly.
+Individual investors placing money with real estate private equity firms tend to fall into the common or preferred equity position of the capital stack so it is critical to understand the risks and benefits of this position and be compensated accordingly.

 For an investor, the best way to mitigate financial structure risk is to have an explicit understanding of the capital stack, their relative position in it, the rights and preferences that position affords, and the alignment of incentives that it creates.